imagegenius/docker-amp/README.md

 ## Please Note

 As it takes more than 10 seconds (the default timeout for Docker) for AMP to do a graceful shutdown, make sure you have no running modules.
 Stopping your container via Docker while you have running modules may cause corruption as Docker will kill the container.
-The easiest way to do a graceful shutdown is to open a console to the container and execute `amp stop`.
-This command basically does `s6-svc -to /var/run/s6/services/amp`.
+The easiest way to do a graceful shutdown is to open a console to the container and execute `service stop amp`.
+This command basically does `s6-svc -d /var/run/s6/services/amp`.
 Which sends a SIGTERM to AMP then tells `s6` not to restart AMP after the service it is terminated.

 ## Supported Modules